scikit-learn/enhancement_proposals/slep011/proposal.rst

 The bug in `14034
 <https://github.com/scikit-learn/scikit-learn/issues/14034>`_ is that the
-validation subset for early-stopping was computed using `self.random_state`: in a warm-starting context, that subset may be different accross multiple calls to `fit`, since the RNG is getting consumed.
-We instead want the subset to be the same for all calls to `fit`.
+validation subset for early-stopping was computed using `self.random_state`: that subset is different accross multiple calls to `fit`, since the RNG is getting consumed.
+This is a problem when doing warm-start, because we want the subset to be the same for all calls to `fit` in this case.
 The fix was to store a private seed that was generated the first time `fit` is called.

 This is a typical example of many other similar bugs that we need to monkey-patch with potentially overly complex logic.